 4. Samsung Galaxy A72 won’t turn on

-If this is the case for you, you are out of luck, and taking your device for a repair is what you should do.
+If this is the case for you, you are out of luck, and taking your device for repair is what you should do.
 Unless you have a warranty.
-In that case, ask for the replacement.
+In that case, ask for a replacement.

 5. Headphones too quiet on the Samsung Galaxy A72

 Some users report that the headphone’s sound is too quiet on the Samsung Galaxy A72.
 They need to crank up the volume to be able to hear something.
 You can try and tweak some sound settings, specifically Equalizer and Sound Quality and Effects where you can change the Adapt sound.
 Also, keep your device up to date.

 For the time being, there’s no explanation from Samsung why this occurs.
 Also, if the Bluetooth audio volume is the problem, check this article where we present some ideas on how to fix low Bluetooth audio volume on Android.